 Now, if you’re anything like me, the word projector probably just conjured up a memory of those old-timey machines that actually had to spin film.
 The repetitive and continuous motion used to make a whirring noise that sounded something like this.
 Needless to say, I didn’t want to bring something like that into my completely soundproof home, despite the fact that it could pass for white noise.
 When I’m watching movies or playing an intense game — I’d rather not also hear the sound of the projector whirring in the background.

-Thankfully, we’ve moved past having to put up with noisy appliances — as I’ve proven time and again.
+Thankfully, we’ve moved past having to put up with noisy appliances.
 So today, I’m going to show you the quietest projectors on the market right now.
-Before I get to my list, I’ll present a shopping guide that’ll be helpful whether or not you’re specifically looking for a quiet device.
-But if you’re not completely sold on getting a projector for your home in the first place — allow me to convince you.
+But before I get to my list, I’ll present a shopping guide that’ll be helpful whether or not you’re specifically looking for a quiet device.

 What Makes a Projector Quiet/Noisy?